bahmutov/daily-logs/2019/09-September-2019.md

 ## The Weekend

 - presentation at VTCodeCamp (security, lots of chatter with people who use Cypress or not) https://slides.com/bahmutov/secure-the-front-end @presentation
-- working on Revo.js presentation @presentation
+- working on Revo.js presentation @slides
 - working on `cypress-fiddle` to allow running tests from Markdown files via custom pre-processor https://github.com/cypress-io/cypress-fiddle/tree/process-markdown-files @feature

 ## Monday 2019-09-30